MedChain-CS506/portal/README.md

   - .env
   - .eslintrc
   - babel.config.js
-  - cypress.json
+  - add.js
   - package-lock.json
   - package.json
+- contracts
+  - MedChain.sol
+  - Migrations.sol
+- migrations
+  - 1_initial_migration.js
+  - 2_deploy_contracts.js
-- Contracts
+- test
-- Migrations
+- LICENSE
+- run_blockchain.sh - shell script that runs 'truffle compile' and 'truffle migrate'
-- Tests
+- truffle-config.js

 ## Roadmap...
 Look @ Issues above to find out what is to come/what may not be working at the moment